SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 preferred    include only preferred origin and magnitude information
 ============ ==============================================================

 .. _routing:

-Local object filter and routing
+Local Object Filter and Routing
 ===============================

 Subsequent to the server-side filters a routing table defines which objects to